certara/pyDarwin/docs/Example3.rst

 The Options file
 *****************

-The options file is traditional, :ref:`Exhaustive search<EX_desc>`.
+The options file is traditional, :ref:`exhaustive search<EX_desc>`.
 Note that the NONMEM timeout is long (9600 seconds), as the run time for the ODE solution is long.

 The user should provide an appropriate path for :ref:`"nmfe_path"<nmfe_path_options_desc>`.
 NONMEM version 7.4 and 7.5 are supported.